Gavin-Bosman/PyFAME/docs/src/reference/overview.md

 For more information on MediaPipe's FaceMesh solution, [see here.](https://ai.google.dev/edge/mediapipe/solutions/vision/face_landmarker)

-If you would like to learn more about how to install PyFAME and it's dependencies, or you would like to jump right in to a quick example, please see the [Getting Started](../guide/getting_started.md) page.
+If you would like to learn more about how to install PyFAME and it's dependencies, or you would like to jump right into a simple example, please see the [Getting Started](../guide/getting_started.md) page.